ToniCzyrnik/ToniCzyrnik.github.io/content/blog/Remote Studying and Working in Tallinn/index.md

 Estonia is the country with the most digital government in Europe.
 Their ID cards provide digital access for signatures, voting, medical records and submitting tax claims.
 You can even start your first business digitally.
 But there are things you need to do in person: marriage, divorce and a credit for properties.

 *IT education is important in Estonia.
 All children start learning about algorithms and coding at the age of seven.
-It's preparation for the digital age.*
+It's designed to be preparation for the digital age.*

 <figure>
 	<img src="./Old town Entrance.jpg" alt="" height=auto width="400"/>
-	<figcaption></figcaption>
+	<figcaption>Small Street in Tallinn Old Town</figcaption>
 </figure>

 Fun Fact: When you walk around the city, you'll notice the lokal coffeeshops "Reval".
 That's the original name of the city until 1918.
 The name changed to Tallinn with the independence of Estonia.